vishhvaan/website/content/post/suds-uv/index.md

 {{< gallery album="pv3">}}

-Version 4 yet again iterated on the material of the box, this time to an aluminum composite which does not have pores and is able to withstand the rigourous material standards to allow for cleaning within hospitals.
+Version 4 yet again iterated on the material of the box, this time to an aluminum composite which does not have pores and is able to withstand the rigorous material standards to allow for cleaning within hospitals.
 It also employed relays (timed and standard) for control circuity, eliminating the need for the Arduino.

 {{< gallery album="pv4">}}